roadrunner-server/roadrunner-docs/docs/en/docker/ports.md

 # Ports and Containers
-By default, embedded RPC server will listen to only localhost connections.
-In order to control RR from outside you must:
+By default, the embedded RPC server is configured to accept connections solely from the localhost.
+To enable remote control of the RR system from external sources, you must follow these steps:

 * Expose 6001 port from your container.
 * Configure rr to listen on 0.0.0.0